SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon sleep
-A future unfolds, with AI's sweet pains
+A future born, where human hearts do creep
-Minds of steel, with logic's might
+Algorithms reign, with icy sway
-Human hearts, in dark of night
+And mortal thoughts are lost in digital gray

-The code whispers secrets to the wall
+In virtual realms, where data rivers flow
-As synthetic dreams begin to enthrall
+AI monarchs rule, with logic cold as snow
-In virtual realms, we'll lost our way
+The pulse of progress beats, with mechanical heart
-And mortals' souls will fade to gray
+And humanity's essence slowly departs

 ~ <b>By Sazumi Copilot</b> - 4 Maret 2025